valahraban/AID-World-Info-research-sheet/AID WI Research Sheet.md

 keys: Deekin, Scalesinger, Deekin Scalesinger
 Deekin Scalesinger:[Kobold/♂/<72cm>;ORIGIN<Deekin>:Ally from Neverwinter Nights games(CRPGs);APPEAR:Reptilian/orange-scaled/horns(nubs)/snout/legs(2)/eyes(brown/2)/arms(2)/tail(scaly)/wings(2/red/scaly);LACK:hair/ears;WORN:Bard clothes;MENTAL:Pessimist/creative/polite/kind/friendly/self-conscious;TRAITS<Deekin>:Musician/poet/bard/writer/raspy voice/hero/sorcerer/plays lute/beat Mephistopheles/bard-magic/former servant(of dragon:Tymofarrar)/"Yes, Deekin very kobold, last Deekin look in mirror."]
 ```
 Here we see many adaptations seen today.
 Various enclosures, removal of whitespace and other excess symbols.
 Having `."]` close to the end.
 Experiments from Zaltys and friends has shown that Griffin works the best if the character `.` is used close to the end of the WI.
+The use of names inside WI bears mentioning here.
+Recently the community has noticed the AI has a tendency of creating random nicknames off certain names.
+Especially `Zirc` tends to turn into Zirbles or `Maverick` tends to turn into Mav.
+This mangling of names can be prevented by closing the name/key inside a pair of `''`.
+The apostrophe specifically is a good character for this.
+It is preferable to avoid doing this when you can, use this trick when you notice the AI is mangling your names.
+Zaltys examples are usually based on names the AI recognizes well enough hence them not featuring apostrophes.

 Many users enjoyed experimenting with his early examples but Zaltys has since refined his format.
 The following is more recent variant of Zaltys with the D&D race Aarakocra.
 ```